 - 4 General Purpose Input/Output (GPIO) pins

 - 3 channel 10 bit ADC

 - One 5 bit DAC

 - I2C

 - UART

 - Clock Output with PWM

+- One interrupt detection flag

-- USB Wake-up via Interrupt Detection.
+- USB remote Wake-up

 With this chip and this library you can practice the basics of digital electronics, microcontrollers, and robotics with a regular computer and regular Python.
 See Examples.